What is diabetes?

-- Increased risk of type II diabetes: Babies have a higher risk of becoming obese and having type II diabetes if their mothers had gestational diabetes.
+Increased risk of type 2 diabetes.
+Babies have a higher risk of becoming obese and having type 2 diabetes if their mothers had gestational diabetes.

 Risk factors for diabetes

-Risk factors for type I diabetes are not currently clear and are being researched.
+Risk factors for type 1 diabetes are not currently clear and are being researched.
 The only known risk factors at this time include:

-- Having an immediate family member with type I diabetes.
+- Having an immediate family member with type 1 diabetes.

 - A diet that included early consumption of cow milk and/or cereal, and/or low consumption of vitamin D